|THE CARE OF THE DECEASED

 |Burial Identification Bottle with box, above photo.

-Member during burial.
-The green glass bottle allowed a weatherproof and sun resistant barrier for
+during burial.
+The green glass bottle allowed a weatherproof and sun resistant barrier for written contents.

 |Personal Effects Bag, above two photos.